 Nelspruit, Lowveld Legogote

-Once you've booked your Nelspruit accommodation explore our pages for info on attractions and what to do in Nelspruit.
+Once you've booked your accommodation in Nelspruit, explore our pages for info on attractions and what to do in Nelspruit.

 Nelspruit, the capital of Mpumalanga, lies in the fertile valley of the Crocodile River and has been called the gateway to Mpumalanga and the Kruger National Park.
 The Lowveld botanical gardens just outside Nelspruit boasts a rare collection of plant species and the first man-made rain forest which attracts the majority of Nelspruits visitors.